aceerez/Dokcer-App/README.md

 edit a docker file using nano,when finished, save the file using Ctrl+O and then exit using Ctrl+Z.

 # Edit
-# Delete all containers - this action will DELELTE ALL CONTAINERS . use it carefully.
+# Delete all containers:
+* This action will DELELTE ALL CONTAINERS . use it carefully.
-# Delete all Images - this action will DELELTE ALL Images . use it carefully.
+# Delete all Images:
+* This action will DELELTE ALL Images . use it carefully.

 # The Containers window
 After the data is loaded into the container window, select any container form the list and press the right mouse key to open the option menu.